felipead/erc20-token-api/README.md

 The API exposes two graphql queries, one for fetching ERC-20 token information, and another for fetching balances from multiple addresses.
 These queries can be combined per GraphQL capabilities.

+Examples on how to query the API can be found [here](/api/examples).

 ## GraphQL vs. REST

 GraphQL has the following advantages over REST: